Moustachestache/cub3d/README.md

 _same idiot as above_ [^4]

 [Contribution guidelines for this project](docs/CONTRIBUTING.md)
-### personal bonuses, or "I never once asked if I should"
+## personal bonuses, or "I never once asked if I should"
 - Frame Timer - [ft_frame.c](srcs/ft_frame.c)	- simple unix time where we check the difference every frame.
 If difference (currenttime - oldtime) is 1, increment frame counter.
 Save currenttime as oldtime.
 - FPS counter	- [ft_frame.c](srcs/ft_framce.c) - with the frame timer (ever one second, we increment a counter up to a maximum of 3, allowing us to chose which sprite to render), we can count how many frame are generated in a second.
 The downside being, the FPS how many frame were generated the previous second.
 - FPS graph - [ft_render_graphfps](srcs/ft_render_graphfps.c) - since the data exists, we write it in an image that rewrites on itself with a -1 offset, so it looks like it's moving left.
 Luckily the function that draws an image into an image works natively with a negative offset.
 - Transparency - [ft_pix_put](srcs/ft_pix_put.c) - when you draw a pixel, return if the pixel is the defined transparency color.
 In our case it's `#00ff00`

-### pitfalls, or how problems for future me really annoyed future me
+## pitfalls, or "this *was* a problem for future me"
 Turns out you cant just escape the program when you encounter an error, especially in the "initialisation" phase.

 With that in mind, there are parts of the code where we used an int to define the error status.
 We increment it, and write out which error occured in the terminal, and we quit the program before initialising the mlx loop.